fllaca/scheriff/README.md

 ```
 $> scheriff --help

-A Kubernetes manifests validator tool
+Schema Sheriff: A Kubernetes manifests validator tool

+Schema Sheriff performs offline validation of Kubernetes configuration manifests by checking them against OpenApi schemas.
+No connectivity to the Kubernetes cluster is needed

 Usage:
   scheriff [flags]